Rita S. Heimes

 Prof. Heimes has also helped Maine Law grow one of the leading information privacy and data protection programs in the country.
 Partnering with the world’s largest privacy organization, the International Association of Privacy Professionals, the Center for Law + Innovation developed a summer institute in information privacy that is now a feature in the law school’s curriculum.
 She also helped create the school’s privacy track, which includes an externship and free access to the IAPP’s privacy professional certification.

-In 2012, Prof. Heimes became Associate Dean for Academic Affairs.
+In 2012, Prof. Heimes served as Associate Dean for Academic Affairs.

 She received her BA in Journalism with honors and highest distinction from the University of Iowa in 1990, and a JD with honors from Drake University Law School in 1993.
 Following law school, she clerked with the Honorable Robert Beezer of the U.S. Court of Appeals for the Ninth Circuit and practiced law with firms in Seattle, Boulder and Portland.